 “I would venture to predict that, by 2030, the sportiest Porsche will have an electric drive.
 Who knows – maybe by then even our iconic sports car, the 911, will be electric.”

 The Mission E will be manufactured in Porsche’s Zuffenhausen factory.
 The factory is currently run at full capacity so Porsche will use a large portion of their €1 billion ($1.135) investment to bring the Mission E to market on expansion.
 The remaining balance of the full $7.43 billion will be used on technology, electrification of their current lineup, infrastructure, expansion, and Mission E variants.

-An important note is that Porsche is owned by the Volkswagen Group who has pledged to introduce more than 30 new models and to produce 3 million all-electric cars a year by 2025 across all of its brands.
+An important note is that Porsche is owned by the Volkswagen Group who has pledged to introduce more than 70 new electric models and produce 22 million electric cars within the next decade across all its brands.